-Special Populations Unified Doubles (SPUD) features special athletes playing with unified partners in team competition.
+Special Populations Unified Doubles (SPUD) features special athletes playing with unified partners in team competition and will celebrate it’s 10th anniversary this year.
 The tournament is sponsored by the USTA Southern Adaptive Committee and was started in 2010.
 Over 50 special athletes are expected to participate in the 2-day event.
 Players come from South Carolina, North Carolina, Georgia and Alabama.

 The Chick-fil-A Hall of Fame Classic began in 1987 and features 8 of the state’s top high school girls teams.
 Players compete as individuals in their respective flights (1 through 5 singles and 1 & 2 doubles) and wins earn points for their team.
-Christ Church is the defending team champion.
+A. C. Flora is the defending team champion.

 The South Carolina Men’s Collegiate Championships began in 2014 and is played in memory of long time local tennis volunteer and official Jim Russell.
 Varsity players from state colleges play to determine South Carolina singles and doubles champions.
-Participating teams in 2017 included Clemson, South Carolina, South Carolina State, Wofford, Furman, The Citadel, Coastal Carolina, Winthrop, PC, USC Sumter, North Greenville and Newberry.
+Participating teams in 2018 included Clemson, South Carolina, Wofford, Furman, Winthrop, PC, North Greenville, Anderson University, Coker, Limestone and Newberry.